+TIEGOTIEMETTO.

-1. Earn at least two of the following during car a.
+Earn at least two of the following during car a.
 Archery Award b.
 Rifle Award c.
 Mile Swim d.
 B.S.A.
 Lifeguard e.
-Trail Award
+Trail Award f.
+Paul Bunyan Award

-reviously earned, at least two of the following merit wing badges this year at camp (a total of three badges
+2. Earn at camp, or show proof of having previously earned, at least two of the following merit badges.
+In addition, earn one more of the following badges this year at camp (a total of three badges for this requirement):

 a.
 Environmental Science i.
 Lifesaving

 b.
-Soil and Water Conservation , , ,
+Soil and Water Conservation

+, , ,

 c.
 Wilderness Survival k. kayaking

 d.
 Rifle Shooting I. Canoeing

 e.
 Leatherwork m.
 Nature

 f.
 Small Boat Sailing m.
 Archery

 g.
 Shotgun Shooting n.
 Horsemanship

 h.
 Climbing o. welding

-Teach Camping, Cooking or Hiking Skills to Skills taught: Scoutmaster's Signature

-·

-Scoutmaster's Signature

-5. Take part in the planning and organization camp wide game, lake regatta). of a camp wide or Troop event (i.e., campfire, callout,

-6. Spend one night with one or more buddies smade, or show proof of having earned Wildern sleeping on a ground bed and shelter which you have ess Survival Merit Badge.

-Scout's Name Tr oop
+Leader or Troop Guide.
+(If these positions are Scoutmaster may assign another position which filled prior to arrival at camp, the Scoutmaster's Signature 5.
+Take part in the planning and organization camp wide game, lake regatta). of a camp wide or Troop event (i.e., campfire, callout, 6.
+Spend one night with one or more buddies smade, or show proof of having earned Wildern sleeping on a ground bed and shelter which you have ess Survival Merit Badge.
+Scout's Name Tr oop Commissioner Da ite

-Commissioner Da te